 A Motley Fool Investigative Report – November 07, 2016

-If you own Apple‘s stock, know someone who does, or have even thought about buying it… there’s something you need to know.
+If you own Apple‘s (NASDAQ: AAPL) stock, know someone who does, or have even thought about buying it… there’s something you need to know.

 You see, there’s a king’s ransom up for grabs as Apple’s next game-changer makes its way outside of the company’s secretive design labs in Silicon Valley.
 But, one stock that’s poised to benefit the most from Apple’s next game-changer IS NOT Apple.